-After three years on the mission field, Daniel felt God leading him to get more training and education, so he applied to and was accepted at Wheaton College near Chicago, to enter the Graduate School of Communication program.
-During his classes, he had a chance encounter with a famous missionary known as Brother Andrew Van der Bijl, who specialized in smuggling Bibles into Communist countries.
-Fascinated by the nature of his mission to get God's word into restricted places, Brother Andrew challenged Daniel to do something similar if the opportunity arose.
-Completing his Wheaton experience with additional challenges from a wonderful faculty, Daniel headed to Alaska, this time, not as a missionary, but as a member of the staff of the University of Alaska Fairbank's Rural College.
-Fortunately, his position took him back to Nome, and in his spare time, he volunteered at KICY and helped lead the music worship at the local Covenant church.
+After three years on the mission field, Daniel felt God leading him to get more training and education, so he applied to and was accepted at Wheaton College near Chicago, to enter the Graduate School of Communication located within the Billy Graham Center building.

+During his classes, he had a chance encounter with a famous missionary known as Brother Andrew Van der Bijl, who specialized in smuggling Bibles into communist countries.
+Fascinated by the nature of his mission to get God's Word into restricted places, Brother Andrew challenged Daniel and his classmates to do something similar if the opportunity arose.

+Completing his Wheaton experience with additional challenges from a wonderful faculty, Daniel headed back to Alaska, this time, not as a missionary, but as a member of the staff of the University of Alaska Fairbank's Rural College.
+Fortunately, his position took him back to Nome, and in his spare time, he volunteered at KICY and helped lead the music worship at the Nome Covenant church.